Erix-s/breast_cancer_analysis/Proposal.md

 ## Final Product Plans

-Our team will produc a fully reproducible, Github-hosted project that identify predictors of surival in breast cancer.
-Deliverables will inluce.
+Our team will produce a fully reproducible, Github-hosted project that identify predictors of survival in breast cancer.
+Deliverables will include.

-- **Final Writtent Report**: A comprehensive report detailing workflow following the required structure (Motivation, Related Work, Data, Exploratory Analysis, Additional Analysis, Disucssion).
+- **Final Written Report**: A comprehensive report detailing workflow following the required structure (Motivation, Related Work, Data, Exploratory Analysis, Additional Analysis, Discussion).

-- **Interactive Project Website**: Built uing R Markdown, hosted via GitHub Pages, and design to communicate reulsts to a broad audiance.
+- **Interactive Project Website**: Built using R Markdown, hosted via GitHub Pages, and design to communicate results to a broad audience.

-- **Tow-minute Video Summary**: A concise video presentation summarizing key findings, methodology, and public health implications of the project that is embedded into the project webpage.
+- **Two-minute Video Summary**: A concise video presentation summarizing key findings, methodology, and public health implications of the project that is embedded into the project webpage.

-- **GitHub Reprository**: A well-organized repository containing all code, data processing scripts, and documentation to ensure full reproducibility of the analysis.
+- **GitHub Repository**: A well-organized repository containing all code, data processing scripts, and documentation to ensure full reproducibility of the analysis.